dwayne/playwhe-ruby/README.md

 ## Help

+For help using the executable, try

+    $ playwhe --help # or playwhe -h

-You can get help, report bugs, make suggestions or ask questions by contacting Dwayne R. Crooks via email at me@dwaynecrooks.com.
+You can also get help, report bugs, make suggestions or ask questions by contacting Dwayne R. Crooks via email at me@dwaynecrooks.com.